This Azure tutorial will discuss the simple steps to integrate dependency injection into Azure Functions with an example.

 Less discuss an example.

-Before starting the actual functionality, we should know what are the prerequisites needed here to work with this functionality.
+Before starting the actual functionality, we should know what the prerequisites needed here to work with this functionality.

 Prerequisites